Equality, Diversity and Inclusion (Half Day)

 - Related Courses

-- Key definitions and frameworks
+- Key definitions: stereotypes, prejudices and discrimination

 - Main objectives of the Equality Act 2010